Prerequisites for Azure Kubernetes Service backup using Azure Backup

 Both of these core components are deployed with aggressive hard limits on CPU and memory, with CPU less than 0.5% of a core and memory limit ranging from 50-200 MB.
 So, the COGS impact of these components is very low.
 Because they are core platform components, there is no workaround available to remove them once installed in the cluster.

 Many Azure services depend on clusterAdmin kubeconfig and the publicly accessible kube-apiserver endpoint to access AKS clusters.
 The AKS Trusted Access feature enables you to bypass the private endpoint restriction.
-Without using Microsoft Azure Active Directory (Azure AD) application, this feature enables you to give explicit consent to your system-assigned identity of allowed resources to access your AKS clusters using an Azure resource RoleBinding.
-The Trusted Access feature allows you to access AKS clusters with different configurations, which aren't limited to private clusters, clusters with local accounts disabled, Azure AD clusters, and authorized IP range clusters.
+Without using Microsoft Entra application, this feature enables you to give explicit consent to your system-assigned identity of allowed resources to access your AKS clusters using an Azure resource RoleBinding.
+The Trusted Access feature allows you to access AKS clusters with different configurations, which aren't limited to private clusters, clusters with local accounts disabled, Microsoft Entra ID clusters, and authorized IP range clusters.

 Your Azure resources access AKS clusters through the AKS regional gateway using system-assigned managed identity authentication.
 The managed identity must have the appropriate Kubernetes permissions assigned via an Azure resource role.